-Skills and abilities this major develops include: analytical and problem-solving skills, specific computer skills (design, coding, etc.), creative thinking, communication, and teamwork skills.
+Skills and abilities this major develops: analytical and problem-solving skills, specific computer skills (design, coding, etc.), creative thinking, communication, and teamwork skills.